velish-qubadov/Fake-Real-Face-Classifier/README.md

 **1.Manual Architecture Construction:**

-  Implemented from scratch in TensorFlow/Keras
+  -Implemented from scratch in TensorFlow/Keras

-  No pretrained weights or transfer learning
+  -No pretrained weights or transfer learning

-  Complete control over network hyperparameters
+  -Complete control over network hyperparameters

 **2.Custom Modifications:**

-  L2 weight decay (λ=1e-4) on all convolutional layers
+  -L2 weight decay (λ=1e-4) on all convolutional layers

-  Aggressive 60% dropout after the final dense layer to prevent overfitting
+  -Aggressive 60% dropout after the final dense layer to prevent overfitting

 ## Streamlit
 **In the Streamlit app, I uploaded a real face image, and the model correctly predicted it as real.**